-Part 1: List all household members, school and grade for each student, and a SNAP or TANF case number for any household member including adults receiving such benefits.
-(Attach another sheet of paper if necessary.).

-Part 4: Sign the form.
-(The last four digits of a Social Security Number are not necessary.)

-Part 5 & 6: Contact Information, and Children's Racial and Ethnic Identities: Answer these questions if you choose to.
+- Part 1: List all household members, school and grade for each student, and a SNAP or TANF case number for any household member including adults receiving such benefits.
+(Attach another sheet of paper if necessary.) - Part 2: Skip this part. - Part 3: Skip this part. - Part 4: Sign the form.
+(The last four digits of a Social Security Number are not necessary.) - Part 5 & 6: Contact Information, and Children's Racial and Ethnic Identities: Answer these questions if you choose to.
 (Optional)